MAvishkar12/MAvishkar12/README.md

 * ✉️  You can contact me at [moreavishkar12@gmail.com](mailto:moreavishkar12@gmail.com)
 * 🧠  I'm learning React Library , Spring boot .
 * 🤝  I'm open to collaborating on Projects .
-* ⚡  I am Intermediate learner about frontend ,Tell me any thing about react.
+* ⚡  I am Intermediate learner in frontend ,Tell me any thing about react js.

 ### Skills